resourceguru/api-docs/endpoints/bookings.md

-details | string | Extra details about this Booking. start_date | string | Start date for the booking. end_date | string | End date for the booking. billable | boolean | The booking is marked as billable or non-billable. refreshable | boolean | Booking has changed recently. created_at | string | Booking creation date and time. updated_at | string | Last updated date and time.
+details | string | Extra details about this Booking. start_date | string | Start date for the booking. end_date | string | End date for the booking. billable | boolean | Mark the booking as billable or non-billable. refreshable | boolean | Booking has changed recently. created_at | string | Booking creation date and time. updated_at | string | Last updated date and time.